FTBpro/count-von-count/README.md

 #Installation

 1. Install redis-server (apt-get install redis-server).
 You can also use one of your previously installed servers.
-2. Update `config/system.config` file with the Redis server ip, port and database.
+2. Download and install [OpenResty](http://openresty.org/#install). use default settings and directory structure!
-2. Download and install [OpenResty](http://openresty.org/#Installation). use default settings and directory structure!
+3. clone count-von-count.
-3. Install git
+4. If you are not using Redis with his default settings (localhost, port 6479), update `config/system.config` file with the Redis server ip and port.
-4. Edit openresty's nginx.conf file (by default its in /usr/local/openresty/nginx/conf)
+5. Edit openresty's nginx.conf file (by default its in /usr/local/openresty/nginx/conf)
    * add `worker_rlimit_nofile 30000;` at the top level
    * add `include /usr/local/openresty/nginx/conf/include/*;` under the 'http' section